Valer100/winaccent/README.md

 </div>

 # winaccent
 A simple and lightweight Python module for getting Windows' accent color.
-With this module you can get both light and dark mode accent colors.
+With this module you can also get shades of the accent color.

 ## 📦 Installation
 Run this command in your terminal: